17 20 As A Percent

 • Data Analysis and Statistics: Representing proportions, analyzing trends, and interpreting survey results.
 Percentages are essential for presenting data clearly and concisely.

 • Science and Engineering: Expressing concentrations, efficiencies, and uncertainties in measurements.
-For example, a chemist might express the concentration of a solution as a percentage.
+To give you an idea, a chemist might express the concentration of a solution as a percentage.

 • Everyday Life: Calculating tips, splitting bills, understanding sales promotions, and interpreting statistics in news reports.